What Are Some Birthday Questions?

 So, enjoy the free interview or take a short video of a few questions every year as a beautiful testimony to your kids’ childhood.

 What are your favorite birthday interview questions?
+Will you use the questionnaire?
 I’d love to know!

 Q & A for Kids – Everyday Questions